Pixelrick420/Maze-Generator/README.md

  * Dead-end Fill
  * A*

-I have made seperate .js files for each algorithm so that they can be analized and run individually.
+I have made seperate .js files for each algorithm so that they can be analyzed and run individually.
 This however does result in a lot of redundant code.